TejasNaik24/Personal-Finance-Tracker/README.md

 # Personal Finance Tracker

-A Finance tracker** written in C++.
+A Personal Finance tracker written in **C++**.
 It allows users to keep track of their monthly income and expenses, edit financial data, generate monthly reports, and export financial data to CSV.
 The program demonstrates **object-oriented programming**, **file I/O**, **data formatting**, and **robust user input handling**.